 Membership in the plan is open to all eligible employees of the provincial public service or other employers approved by the board.
 Once an employee begins contributing to the plan, contributions will continue as long as the member remains with a plan employer or until they have completed 35 years of pensionable service.
-(For a list of employers in the plan, see the Appendix.)
+(For a list of employers in the plan, see the appendix.)

-As at March 31, 2022, the number of active plan members increased by 0.9 per cent, while the number of retired members increased by 2.9 per cent.
+For the year ended March 31, 2024, the number of active members increased by 7.1 per cent, and the number of retired members increased by 2.3 per cent.